an-ivannikov/notcoin-database/README.md

   - 2️⃣ **Users** who were in the **TOP100** of each squads at the time of parsing. **780,707 records**.
 Additionally contains Bio (user.descriptions field) of users.
   - 3️⃣ **Statistics** were also collected at the time of parsing. **457 records**.

-*The most valuable thing is Squads, to understand which teams/chat were more effective.*
+**The most valuable thing is Squads, to understand which team/chat were more effective.**

 ## MongoDB Export Files